georgepatterson2002/SQL_Financial_Analysis/README.md

 ## How to Use

 1. **Set Up the Database**: Run the SQL ‘CREATE TABLE’ script provided in the `sql_queries.sql` file to create the database.
-Import the data found in ‘SQL - Retail Sales Analysis_utf.csv’ using a RDBMS of your choice.
+Import the data found in `SQL - Retail Sales Analysis_utf.csv` using a RDBMS of your choice.
 2. **Run the Queries**: Use the SQL queries found below in `sql_queries.sql` to clean the data and perform the analysis.